calla-mari/xobpord/README.md

 ## Description

-This application is a Dive log application client.
-In combination with the Dive log application server, the app allows users to create an account then log in to keep track and maintain a dive log.
-The user, once log in can change passwords, add, delete, edit and look at all the dives that they have logged.
+This application allows users to upload image files to a database where all users can upload, view and download all files in the database.
+In addition, the owners of the files have the permision to edit and delete their own files.

 ## Technologies used